kiranshila/cybermonday/README.md

 most basic level, `cybermonday` provides a top level function `parse-md` that gives you a nice, reagent-renderable representation of your source.
-This includes all of the CommonMark spec as well as the best features of popular extensions such as tables, strikethroughs, footnotes, generic attributes, definitions, math, and more!
+This includes all of the CommonMark spec as well as the best features of popular extensions such as tables, strikethroughs, footnotes, math, and more!
 This even supports inline html and html around markdown-formated text.

 However, `cybermonday` also provides access to a hiccup representation of the